elliot14A/cerberust/README.md

 # SMTP port for sending verification emails
 smtp_port = "1025"

-# Define resources and roles only if you set up a root user
-# Pass root user and password as environment variables

 [[resource]]
 name = "Book Vault"
 description = "A place to store your books"